germaniuss/liboauth/README.md

 - [x] Cross-compatibility with Windows/Apple/Linux
 - [x] The response code and content type (as well as the response data) are returned.
 - [x] Custom cache data structure with cache saving between sessions.
+- [x] Async request support for the same oauth module with the same client_id.
+- [x] Optional per request configurations (cached, async and authed)

 ### Missing functionality

 - [ ] Handling on auth callback different than
 application/json (AKA XML)

-- [ ] Add async request support for the same oauth module with the same client_id.
-This may not work on some APIs since they might limit incoming trafic but will be usefull for many others.

 - [ ] Simplification of the codebase for tighter
 integration of the libraries used as well as general